 The University of Nebraska-Lincoln College of Engineering faculty, staff and students perform innovative research that reaches across the traditional disciplines to apply foundational knowledge to develop and understand the complex systems ranging from the human body to the built and natural environment.

-The following are our six areas of major interdisciplinary initiatives of focus.
+The following are our seven areas of major interdisciplinary initiatives of focus.